stanford-cs248/draw-svg/README.md

 - Sample triangle coverage using the methods discussed in class.
 There is an exact solution to the problem of sampling triangle coverage.
 The position of screen sample points--at half-integer coordinates in screen space--was described above.
 - To receive full credit in Task 1 your implementation should assume that a sample point on a triangle edge is covered by the triangle.
 Your implementation **DOES NOT** need to respect the triangle "edge rules" to avoid "double counting" as discussed in class. (but we encourage you to try!)
 - Your implementation should use an algorithm that is more work efficient than simply testing all samples on screen.
 To receive full credit it should at least constrain coverage tests to samples that lie within a screen-space bounding box of the triangle.
-However, we encourage exploration of even more efficient implementations, such as ones that employ "early out" optimizations discussed in lecture.
+However, you are free to explore more efficient implementations such as the incremental tile-based method described in class, or this [hierarchical rasterizer](https://www.cs.cmu.edu/afs/cs/academic/class/15869-f11/www/readings/abrash09_lrbrast.pdf).
+(You will likely find that for scenes with relatively small triangles, a simple bounding box based rasterizer is about as fast as more sophisticated techniques.)
 - When a triangle covers a sample, you should write the triangle's color to the location corresponding to this sample in `render_target`.

 **Be careful!
 Note that the vertices may be in counter-clockwise or clockwise order when passed in.
 Using the cross-product to check orientation may be helpful.**